szabogyula/ShibAuthBundle/README.md

-The bundle provides roles for authenticated users according SAML entitlement attributes in $_SERVER variables in Symfony 3.x which implements the Guard abstract class.
+The bundle provides the authentication security token to users who authenticate via Shibboleth SP apache implementation.

 Then you can implement access control as symfony does.